-Accounts receivable include escrow deposits to be received from title companies associated with closed homes, receivables from municipalities related to the development of utilities or other infrastructure, insurance recovery receivables, rebates to be received from our suppliers and other miscellaneous receivables.
+Accounts receivable include escrow deposits to be received from title companies associated with closed homes, receivables from municipalities related to the development of utilities or other infrastructure, land banker reimbursements to be received related to land development costs, rebates to be received from our suppliers and other miscellaneous receivables.
 Generally, we receive cash from title companies within a few days of the home being closed.
-We regularly review our receivable balances for collectiblity and record an allowance against any receivable for which collectiblity is deemed to be uncertain.
+We regularly review our receivable balances for collectability and record an allowance against any receivable for which collectability is deemed to be uncertain.

-Inventory
+Owned Inventory

-Owned inventory consists solely of residential real estate developments.
+Owned inventory consists of residential real estate developments.
 Inventory includes land acquisition costs, land development costs, home construction costs, capitalized interest, real estate taxes, direct overhead costs and capitalized indirect costs incurred during land development and home construction, and common costs that benefit the entire community, less impairments, if any.
 Land acquisition, land development and other common costs (both incurred and estimated to be incurred) are allocated to individual lots on a pro-rata basis, and the cost of individual lots is transferred to homes under construction when home construction begins.
 Home construction costs are accumulated on a per-home basis.
 Cost of home closings includes the specific construction costs of the home and the allocated lot costs.
 Any changes to the estimated total development costs of a community or phase are allocated to the remaining homes to be closed in the community or phase.
+Refer to Note 5 for a further discussion and detail of our inventory balance.